-Thomas, a Republican, was the representative for California’s 22nd congressional district from 2003 to 2006.
+Thomas was the representative for California’s 22nd congressional district and was a Republican.
+He served from 2003 to 2006.

 Thomas is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2006 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).